 When the true value of an effect is substantial of a given sign, the outcome consistent with this effect is failure to reject the hypothesis of that sign and rejection of the hypothesis of opposite sign.
 A feature of MBD is the level of evidence it conveys for the hypothesis that could not be rejected.
 For example, if the hypothesis of benefit is not rejected (and harm is rejected), the effect is reported with the probabilistic terms possibly, likely, very likely or most likely preceding beneficial.
 Each of these Bayesian terms has an equivalent p-value threshold for testing an hypothesis that the effect is not beneficial: <0.75, <0.25, <0.05 and <0.005 respectively, and with a p value pNB = 1 – pB.
 The red shaded area in Figure 4c illustrates a pNB value of about 0.04, resulting in rejection of the non-beneficial hypothesis (pNB<0.05), and corresponding to very likely beneficial.
-If the highest threshold for this test (pNB<0.75) seems to represent unacceptably weak evidence, keep in mind that it is equivalent to failure to reject benefit at the 0.25 threshold (pB>0.25).
+This outcome is equivalent to a superiority or minimum-effects test in which the non-superiority hypothesis has been rejected at the 0.05 level.
+If the highest threshold for this test in MBD (pNB<0.75) seems to represent unacceptably weak evidence, keep in mind that it is equivalent to failure to reject benefit at the 0.25 threshold (pB>0.25).
 This weak level of evidence of benefit is captured appropriately by possibly (or, as discussed below, ambiguously).
 Even so, a practitioner could decide to implement a treatment with this level of evidence, given a sufficiently low risk of harm, but additional considerations are representativeness of the sample, validity of the measures, accuracy of the statistical model, cost of implementation, individual differences in the response to the treatment, and risk of side effects.

 For clear effects that are possibly trivial and possibly substantial (including beneficial or harmful), I suggest presenting the effect as possibly substantial, regardless of which probability is greater, although stating that the effect is also possibly trivial would emphasize the uncertainty.
-Effects with adequate precision that are at least likely trivial should be presented as such.
+Effects with adequate precision that are at least likely trivial can be presented as such in tables of results, without mention of the fact that one of the substantial magnitudes is unlikely while the other is at least very unlikely.

-Rejection of both hypotheses implies a potentially trivial effect, because the compatibility interval is contained entirely within the trivial range of values.
-In clinical MBD the effect will sometimes be possibly trivial, which should not be regarded as decisively trivial.
-Very likely trivial effects are always decisively trivial, because pT is >0.95, and therefore both substantial hypotheses must have been rejected (p–<0.05 and p+<0.05).
+Rejection of both substantial hypotheses implies a decisively trivial effect, which occurs when the compatibility interval is contained entirely within the trivial range of values.
+In non-clinical MBD with a 90% interval, this scenario represents an equivalence test, with the non-equivalence hypothesis rejected at the 0.05 level.
+Thus MBD also includes equivalence testing.
 A minor point here is that a decisively trivial effect can sometimes be likely trivial; for example, a 90%CI falling entirely in the trivial region, with p– = 0.03 and p+= 0.04, implies pT = 1 – (p– + p+) = 0.93, which is likely trivial.
+Very likely trivial effects are, of course, always decisively trivial.
+In clinical MBD rejection of the beneficial hypothesis (pB<0.25) and harmful hypothesis (pH<0.005) can result in a clear effect reported as possibly trivial, which should not be regarded as decisively trivial.

 Sample-size Estimation